snaverm/Pokemon-Go-Rocket-API/README.md

 Q: Why PoGo?

 A: Because learning new things is always cool.
 Because it could be done.
-Because Microsoft rejected ST-Apps job application saying that they wasn't showing enough "passion", and this proves them wrong.
+Because Microsoft rejected ST-Apps job application saying that he wasn't showing enough "passion", and this proves them wrong.

 Q: Will this app feature 3D graphics and AR?